Here's Why Brinker International (EAT) is a Strong Momentum Stock

 Momentum investors should take note of this Retail-Wholesale stock.
 EAT has a Momentum Style Score of A, and shares are up 5.1% over the past four weeks.

-For fiscal 2024, nine analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.13 to $3.70 per share.
-EAT boasts an average earnings surprise of 212.7%.
+Nine analysts revised their earnings estimate higher in the last 60 days for fiscal 2024, while the Zacks Consensus Estimate has increased $0.13 to $3.70 per share.
+EAT also boasts an average earnings surprise of 212.7%.

 With a solid Zacks Rank and top-tier Momentum and VGM Style Scores, EAT should be on investors' short list.